themohammadreza/MultiAV/CONTRIBUTERS_GUIDE.md

 - Quotas are **per day** (`APIKey.rate_limit_per_day`).
 - `POST /api/v1/scan/` consumes quota only for **new** scans (cached scans are free).
 - `GET /api/v1/results/{job_id}` is intentionally not consumed (polling is “free”).
+- Scan caching is scoped to the requesting API key (or anonymous if auth is bypassed) to prevent cross-tenant reuse.
 - Redis is used for counting when available; tests use an in-memory fallback.

 ### Worker (Celery)